glipR/brains4bots/_posts/2021-01-01-dictionaries.md

 ---

 <div id="dialog_entry" markdown="1">
-By the end of this page, you'll be able to distinguish colours much better, make a simple line follower, and you will have discovered two new powerful programming tools!
+By the end of this page, you'll be able to distinguish colours much better, and you will have discovered two powerful programming tools!

 <div markdown="1" style="text-align: center">
   ![test2](/assets/img/coloured_directions.gif){: width="70%"}